ibm-cloud-docs/cloud-object-storage/cli/rclone.md

 	n/s/q> n
 ```

-  2. Enter the name for the configuration
+  2. Enter the name for the configuration:
 ```
 name> <YOUR NAME>
 ```